nikolamaksic/19M074OOA/README.md

 Fitness = 1 / (Volume of bounding box - volume of biggest box)
 ```

+📊 Results: \
-📊 Results: Example Packing Result After 1000 Iterations
+Packing Result After 1000 Iterations
 The image below shows the final arrangement of 20 cubes in 3D space after running the genetic algorithm for 1000 generations.
-The cubes are packed without overlaps, and the volume of the bounding box is minimized.
+The cubes are packed without overlaps, and the volume of the bounding box is minimized. \
 ![Final Result](./results/final_result.png)